mthom/scryer-prolog/README.md

 ```

 A qualified `use_module` can be used to remove imports from the
-toplevel by giving it an empty import list.
+toplevel by calling it with an empty import list.